Cannabis Strategic Ventures (OTCMKTS:NUGS) Short Interest Update

-Cannabis Strategic Ventures (OTCMKTS:NUGS) was the target of a significant increase in short interest in September.
-As of September 15th, there was short interest totalling 20,700 shares, an increase of 39.9% from the August 31st total of 14,800 shares.
-Based on an average daily trading volume, of 1,902,000 shares, the days-to-cover ratio is currently 0.0 days.
+Cannabis Strategic Ventures (OTCMKTS:NUGS) saw a significant decline in short interest in the month of September.
+As of September 30th, there was short interest totalling 1,600 shares, a decline of 92.3% from the September 15th total of 20,700 shares.
+Based on an average daily volume of 2,056,800 shares, the days-to-cover ratio is currently 0.0 days.

 Receive News & Ratings for Cannabis Strategic Ventures Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Cannabis Strategic Ventures and related companies with MarketBeat.com's FREE daily email newsletter.